Sarah Thornton will speak about the Vancouver Island Fibreshed.

-If you enter items (you MUST register by August 17) but aren’t able to get your items to the Fair on Thursday, August 31st, 2023 between 2 and 8 pm Juniper/Needle Arts Room, someone (Laura Proctor this year) will be at the August Drop-In, August 29 to collect items that will then be delivered for you to the Fair.
-You can pick up your items after 6 pm Monday (or arrange to have someone else pick them up – let Laura know if you would like you items collected for you.)
+If you enter items (you MUST register by August 22) but aren’t able to get your items to the Fair on Thursday, August 29, 2024 between 2 and 8 pm Juniper/Needle Arts Room, someone will be at the August Drop-In, August 27, to collect items and take them to the Fair for you.
+You can pick up your items at the fairgrounds after 6 pm Monday (or arrange with someone to collect them for you).

 Bingo Card Challenge – Bring your completed cards read on …